Ari Shaffir: Early life

-Ari David Shaffir was born in New York City to a Jewish family of Romanian Jewish descent.
+Ari David Shaffir was born in New York City to a Jewish family of Romanian descent.
 His father was a Holocaust survivor.
-The family was raised conservative Jewish until Ari was nine years old and the family moved to Maryland, where they adopted Orthodox Jewish beliefs.
+The family followed Conservative Jewish practices until Ari was nine years old, when they moved to Maryland.
+There, his parents adopted Orthodox Jewish beliefs.
 When he was 16, he worked at Arlington National Cemetery.

 Shaffir attended high school in Rockville, Maryland.
-He went on to study for two years at Yeshiva University in New York City before transferring to University of Maryland, where he graduated in 1999 with a degree in English literature.
-Shaffir played on the University's NCAA golf team in 1995 and claims he was the lowest-ranked NCAA athlete.
+He went on to study for two years at Yeshiva in Jerusalem before transferring to the University of Maryland, where he graduated in 1999 with a degree in English literature.
+Shaffir played on the university's NCAA golf team in 1995 and claims he was the lowest-ranked NCAA athlete.

 Career

 Shaffir's first and only comedy performance on stage before he moved to Los Angeles took place in his early twenties at an open mic night at a "sports comedy place in Northern Virginia".
 Following his graduation from university, Shaffir moved to Los Angeles to improve his chances of success as a stand-up comedian.
-He took up work answering the phones at The Comedy Store, which led to positions in the cover booth and "the door", until owner Mitzi Shore made him a paid regular, four-and-a-half years later.
-His early influences in comedy include watching showcase comedy shows on television as a youngster and comedians on The Tonight Show with Johnny Carson.
+He took up work answering the phones at The Comedy Store, which led to positions in the cover booth and "the door", until owner Mitzi Shore made him a paid regular four and a half years later.
+His early influences in comedy include watching showcase comedy shows on television and comedians on The Tonight Show with Johnny Carson.
 He cites Bill Burr as his favorite living comedian.
-He became bicoastal, living in both Los Angeles and New York City in 2012, hoping to advance his stand-up career further by increasing the number of sets he performed in a week at New York's many comedy clubs.
-He became a New York resident in 2015.
+He became bicoastal, living in both Los Angeles and New York City in 2012, and became a full-time New York resident in 2015.